 - 1/4 cup toasted or candied pecans, roughly chopped

 - 1 tsp sugar

 - 1 pinch Salt and pepper, or to taste

 - 2 tbsp shallots, minced, optional

 - In a small food processor or a blender add lemon juice, sugar, salt, pepper, and shallot.
 Blend until smooth.

 - Slowly drizzle in olive oil and blend until well combined.
 Set aside while making the salad.
 This dressing can be made up to 3 days ahead and kept refrigerated.
 Shake well before using.

-- Prepare all ingredients and toss with the arugula in a large bowl to combine.
-Add lemon vinaigrette and gently toss again.
-Divide equally into 4 bowls to serve.
+- Prepare all ingredients and toss gently with the arugula in a large bowl.

 - Add the lemon vinaigrette and gently toss again.
 Divide equally into 4 bowls or salad plates to serve.
 Or serve on a large platter or in a large bowl.